The definitive guide to digital storytelling

 As mentioned in the previous section, there are two parts to this decision.
 First, you’ll need to decide if you want to go down the developer-led, designer-led, or writer-led path.

-There are pros and cons with each approach, and your decision will usually depend on the makeup of your content team.
+There are pros and cons with each approach, and your decision will usually depend on your content team setup.
 For most teams looking to operate at scale on a fixed budget, the writer-led — no-code and design-done — digital storytelling platform is usually the best choice.

 Second, you’ll need to choose a specific platform or vendor.
 There’s a lot to consider here, so we’ve written a guide on how to go about this here.